Tokyo Olympics: 4 to Watch on July 23

-The Opening Ceremony will be televised and streamed live from Tokyo early Friday morning, and replayed during primetime Friday evening.
+The Opening Ceremony will be replayed during primetime Friday evening — watch at 7:30 p.m.
+ET on NBC4.
 Here is what you need to watch in Tokyo during the Opening Ceremony, plus one final pre-Opening Ceremony event.

 Who will light the cauldron at the Opening Ceremony?